On Computing the Maximum Parsimony Score of a Phylogenetic Network: Introduction

 \section{Introduction}

-In phylogenetics, graphs are used to describe the relationships between different species.
+In phylogenetics, graphs are used to describe the relationships among different species.
 Traditionally, these graphs are trees, and biologists aim at reconstructing the so-called `tree of life', i.e. the tree of all living species \cite{treeoflife}.
-However, trees cannot display reticulation events such as hybridizations or horizontal gene transfers, which are known to play an important role in the evolution of certain species \cite{koonin_HGT, mcdaniel_HGT, bogart_hybrid, arnold_hybrid}.
-In such cases considering phylogenetic networks rather than trees is potentially more adequate, where in its broadest sense a phylogenetic network can simply be thought of as a graph (directed or undirected) with its leaves labelled by species \cite{HusonRuppScornavacca10,davidbook,Nakhleh2009ProbSolv}. \leo{This implies} that tree reconstruction methods, i.e. the methods used to infer the best tree from e.g. DNA or protein data, need to be adapted to networks.
+However, trees cannot display reticulation events such as hybridizations or horizontal gene transfers, which are known to play an important role in the evolution of certain species \cite{arnold_hybrid, koonin_HGT, bogart_hybrid, mcdaniel_HGT}.
+In such cases considering phylogenetic networks rather than trees is potentially more adequate, where in its broadest sense a phylogenetic network can simply be thought of as a graph (directed or undirected) with its leaves labelled by species \cite{HusonRuppScornavacca10,davidbook,Nakhleh2009ProbSolv}. \leo{Phylogenetic networks can also be useful in the absence of reticulate events, since such networks can represent uncertainty in the true (tree-shaped) phylogeny.
+Hence,} tree reconstruction methods, i.e. the methods used to infer the best tree from e.g. DNA or protein data, need to be adapted to networks.

 One of the most famous tree reconstruction methods is Maximum Parsimony \cite{EdwardsCavalli-Sforza64}.
 While this method has been shown to have drawbacks like statistical inconsistency in the so-called `Felsenstein zone' \cite{felsenstein_1978}, it is still widely used mainly due to its simplicity: Maximum Parsimony does not depend on a phylogenetic model and works in a purely combinatorial way.
-Moreover, for a given tree the optimal parsimony score can be found in polynomial time using the well-known Fitch algorithm \cite{fitch_1971}.
-This problem of finding the optimal parsimony score for a given tree \leo{is often} referred to as the ``small parsimony" problem.
-The ``big parsimony" problem, on the other hand, aims at finding the most parsimonious tree amongst all possible trees -- and this problem has been proven to be NP-\leo{hard}; it is a close relative of the classical \textsc{Steiner Tree} problem \cite{foulds_1982,AlonApproxMP}.
+Moreover, for a given tree the optimal parsimony score can be found in polynomial time using the well-known Fitch algorithm~\cite{fitch_1971} or the Sankoff one~\cite{sankoff_75}.
+This problem of finding the optimal parsimony score for a given tree is often referred to as the ``small parsimony" problem.
+The ``big parsimony" problem, on the other hand, aims at finding the most parsimonious tree amongst all possible trees -- and this problem has been proven to be NP-hard.
+Note that the latter problem is a close relative of the classical \textsc{Steiner Tree} problem \cite{foulds_1982,AlonApproxMP}.